 spent 5 years studying, and learning by living.

-Vera is excited to be offering mentorship in the realms of art, herbalism/apothecary and council at RTS.
+Vera is excited to be offering mentorship in art, herbalism/apothecary and council at RTS.
 When she’s not here, you’re likely to find her at the farmers market or teaching yoga at Light and Space.

 Maka Fouchi she/her - Pebbles Mentor